sirajudheenam/pki/README.md

 # Forwarding from [::1]:8443 -> 8443
 # Handling connection for 8443

-# run from macOS

-cd ../pki-go
-SERVER_URL=https://go-mtls-server:8443 go run cmd/client/main.go

 # make sure you have host entry at /etc/hosts as below

-# check with cat /etc/hosts | grep go-mtls-server
+# check with
+cat /etc/hosts | grep go-mtls-server
 # 127.0.0.1   go-mtls-server
-# else
+# if doesn't exist run
 echo "127.0.0.1   go-mtls-server" | sudo tee -a /etc/hosts